 A study of the interaction of organisms with their physical environment and with each other.
 Particular focus will be on application of ecological concepts and field work in various local ecosystems.

-Fundamentals of Business provide an overview and understanding of the current issues and challenges facing today's businesses, both small and large.
+Foundations of business provides an overview and understanding of the current issues and challenges facing today's businesses, both small and large.
 The design of the course is to enable the class participants to improve their understanding of the basic concepts of business.
-The class is a broad survey of fundamental business concepts, such as management, marketing, human resources, accounting, and financial management and policy.
+The class is a broad survey of fundamental business concepts such as management, marketing, human resources, accounting, and financial management and policy.
 General principles of business ethics and business law are also discussed.
 Students will reflect on all disciplines within the School of Business and be able to more readily decide a potential career path.
 This course introduces students to the business world, while it lays the foundation for their meaningful participation in more advanced classes.

 A study of the social behavior of the individual and the group.
 Particular attention is given to the development and dynamics of social groups, social perception, motivation, attitudes and values.

 The individuals who will challenge you to learn: